akarazhev/ai-driven-development-101/doc/course/04-setup-context7/README.md

 - ✅ You have a very large codebase
 - ✅ You need cross-repository context
-- ✅ Your team requires contex 7
+- ✅ Your team requires Context7

 **If unsure**: Skip to Chapter 05.
 You can always return here later.

 ## References

-- contex 7 official documentation
+- Context7 official documentation
 - Cursor documentation on context management
 - Your organization's context management policies